-The College of Education collects demographic data on classes AND schools where our students are placed.
+The College of Education is required to collect demographic data on classes AND schools where our students are placed.
 Please collect classroom and campus data on both Placement 1 and Placement 2.
 You will enter these data into the Clinical Teacher Progress Survey completed in the middle of the final semester in your teacher certification program.
 The link will be sent to you via email.